speedscale/docs/docs/guides/replay/kube.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Via Kubernetes

 For those who cannot start a replay from the dashboard, Kubernetes resource annotations may be modified directly to achieve the same result.

 The Speedscale Kubernetes Operator **must** be installed.

 ### Key Ingredients

-Once you have created a snapshot report, you can replay it at any time in your own environment.
+Once you have created a snapshot you can replay it at any time in your own environment.

 ![Test environment with all components deployed](./test-architecture.png)